hikeventures/hikeventures.github.io/_posts/trips/2012-11-25-hiking-in-nuuksio-national-park-finland.markdown

 <a href="https://www.flickr.com/photos/90204224@N07/8198186842" title="Mushrooms at Nuuksio National Park in Finland Mushrooms"><img src="https://farm9.staticflickr.com/8345/8198186842_f586d5ddab_b.jpg" width="1024" height="683" alt="Hiking, Backpacking and Camping - Mushroom hunting at Nuuksio National Park in Finland"></a>

 ## Hiking
 I went to Nuuksio several times hiking.
-Once, it was end of December and we had +5C in Southern Finland which is quite unusual for this time of the year.
+Once, it was end of December and we had +5 °C in Southern Finland which is quite unusual for this time of the year.
 However, this was a good opportunity to test my new <a href="http://hikeventures.com/arcteryx-tecto-fl-jacket/" target="_self">jacket</a>, visit the new <a href="http://www.haltia.com" target="_blank">Finnish Nature Center Haltia</a> and to have a short hike from Haltia to Haukkalampi and back (10 km).

 <a href="https://www.flickr.com/photos/90204224@N07/8197076629" title="Hiking, Backpacking and Camping - Bad weather and clouds over the Nuuksio National Park in Finland""><img src="https://farm9.staticflickr.com/8481/8197076629_4edaa43f65_b.jpg" width="1024" height="683" alt="Nuuksio National Park in Finland"></a>